nextcloud/mail/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/owncloud/mail/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/owncloud/mail/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/owncloud/mail/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/owncloud/mail/?branch=master)

 An email app for [ownCloud](https://owncloud.org) (minimum version 7).
 At the moment it is a basic IMAP client and in heavy development.

-At the moment we try to use it ourselves and fix [issues related to dogfooding](https://github.com/owncloud/mail/issues?q=is%3Aopen+is%3Aissue+label%3Adogfood) as well as [integrate with other parts of ownCloud](https://github.com/owncloud/mail/issues?q=is%3Aopen+is%3Aissue+label%3Aintegration).

-A possibility for the future would be to also have it be a dedicated email server.
-But that would always be optional, require additional dependencies and is out of scope for now.
+(A possibility for the future would be to also have it be a dedicated email server.
+But that would always be optional, require additional dependencies and is out of scope for now.)

+We’re working towards a [0.1 release](https://github.com/owncloud/mail/issues?q=is%3Aopen+is%3Aissue+milestone%3A0.1) at the moment.
+If you experience any issues or have enhancement suggestions, please report them in our [issue tracker](https://github.com/owncloud/mail/issues).

 Maintainers